-What Is Polycystic Ovary Syndrome (PCOS)?
+What Is Polycystic Ovarian Syndrome (PCOS)?

-Alarmingly, estimates show that somewhere between 5 percent to 20 percent of women of childbearing age are affected by PCOS!
-However, less than 50 percent of women are properly diagnosed — which means millions have no idea what’s causing their underlying symptoms.
-(1) Common PCOS symptoms include weight gain, changes in mood, low libido and irregular periods, plus it’s considered to be the major cause of infertility issues in women.
+Alarmingly, estimates show that somewhere between 6 percent to 21 percent of women of childbearing age are affected by PCOS.
+However, less than 50 percent of women are properly diagnosed.
+This means millions have no idea what’s causing their underlying symptoms.
+(3, 1) Since it’s considered to be the major cause of female infertility, this is a big deal!
+(4)

-PCOS can develop for a number of different reasons, and symptoms can vary a lot from woman to woman.
-Currently, there is no known “cure” for PCOS, although the underlying hormonal causes are believed to be mostly reversible, and many women find effective ways to lower their symptoms without the use of medications.
+PCOS can develop for a number of different reasons, and symptoms can vary a lot from woman to woman, although it is generally accepted that insulin resistance plays “an intrinsic role” in the development of the disease.
+(5) Currently, there is no known “cure” for polycystic ovary syndrome, although the underlying hormonal causes are believed to be mostly reversible, and many women find effective ways to lower their symptoms without the use of medications.

-Classically, physicians have looked for multiple cysts on the ovaries (described as looking like a “string of pearls” when performing an ultrasound), but not every woman diagnosed with PCOS has visible cysts on their ovaries.
-PCOS can still be diagnosed if the majority of other common symptoms are experienced.
-(2)
+Classically, physicians have looked for multiple cysts on the ovaries (described as looking like a “string of pearls” when performing an ultrasound), but not every woman diagnosed with polycystic ovarian syndrome has visible cysts on her ovaries.
+(7)

-- irregular periods, including amenorrhea (missing periods)
+- Oligomenorrhea (irregular periods) or amenorrhea (missing periods)

-- changes in weight, especially weight gain and trouble losing weight
+- Weight gain and/or trouble losing weight

-- insulin resistance (related to an increased risk for diabetes)
+- Insulin resistance (related to an increased risk for diabetes)

 - Hirsutism (excessive hair growth, including in places women don’t usually grow hair, such as on the face and abdomen)